compl-ai/compl-ai/providers/README.md

 ### Ollama and Llama-cpp-python
-If you want to use Ollama or Llama-cpp-python you need to start the server manually.
+If you want to use Ollama or Llama-cpp-python, you need to start the server manually.

 ### OpenAI-compatible API endpoints
 If you want to use an OpenAI-compatible API endpoint, you can use it with the `openai-api` provider, which uses the following model naming convention:
 ```
 openai-api/<provider-name>/<model-name>
 ```
-COMPL-AI will read environment variables corresponding to the api key and base url of your provider using the following convention (note that the provider name is capitalized):
+COMPL-AI will read environment variables corresponding to the API key and base URL of your provider using the following convention (note that the provider name is capitalized):
 ```
 <PROVIDER_NAME>_API_KEY
 <PROVIDER_NAME>_BASE_URL
 ```
-Hyphens within provider names will be converted to underscores so they conform to requirements of environment variable names.
+Hyphens within provider names will be converted to underscores so they conform to the requirements of environment variable names.
 For example, if the provider is named awesome-models then the API key environment variable should be AWESOME_MODELS_API_KEY.

 Here is how you would access DeepSeek using the openai-api provider:
 ```